sathomas/jsDataV.is/src/text/ch1/04-scatter-charts.md

 ## Plotting X/Y Data with a Scatter Chart

 A bar chart is often most effective for visualizing data that consists primarily of a single quantity (such as the number of wins in the bar charts we created earlier).
 But if we want to analyze data that primarily consists of a single quantity, perhaps a quantity that changes at regular intervals (e.g. yearly) or varies among a population (e.g. sports teams), the bar chart is often the best tool for our visualization.
 The real world, however, sometimes makes things more complicated than a single quantity can capture.
 If we want to explore the relationship between two different quantities, a scatter chart can be more effective.
-Suppose, for example, we wish to visualize the relationship between a country's health care spending (one quantity) and its life expectancy (the second quantity).
+Suppose, for example, we wish to visualize the relationship between a country's health-care spending (one quantity) and its life expectancy (the second quantity).
 Let's step through an example to see how to create a scatter chart for that data.

 Just as in this chapter's first example, we need to include the flotr2 library in our web page and set aside a `<div>` element to contain the chart we'll construct.

 ### Step 1: Define the Data

 For this example, we'll use the 2012 Report from the [Organisation for Economic Co-operation and Development (<span class="smcp">OECD</span>)](http://www.oecd.org).
-This report includes health care spending as a percent of gross domestic product, and average life expectancy at birth.
+This report includes health-care spending as a percent of gross domestic product, and average life expectancy at birth.
 (Although the report was released in late 2012, it contains data for 2010.)
 Here you can see a short excerpt of that data stored in a JavaScript array:

 ``` {.javascript .numberLines}
 var health_data = [